ricauduro/modeling_etl_display/README.md

 Knowing that
 <pre>
-1)users and brokers must have phones and addresses and 2)Users can have only one broker, we can build the model with this cardinality:
+1)users and brokers must have phones and addresses and 2)Users can have only one broker
 </pre>
+we can build the model with this cardinality:

 ![image](https://github.com/ricauduro/modeling_etl_display/assets/58055908/4c5c1b63-233a-4d6d-b4ce-0fd214d73496)

 Our conceptual model looks like this